 In addition to being rational, scientists strive to make explanations parsimonious.
 Parsimony means simplicity.
-If you have difficulty in remembering this concept, try to link it in your mind visually to a big fat kiss and remember that that kiss represents the "Keep It Simple, Stupid!" principle.
+If you have difficulty remembering this concept, try to link it in your mind visually to a big fat kiss and remember that that kiss represents the "Keep It Simple, Stupid!" principle.
 In the present context, a scientific conclusion or explanation is parsimonious if it makes relatively few assumptions, does not refer to unobservable causes, and refers to specific causes.
 This requirement is also known as Occam's razor.
+Consider an example from the history of psychology.
+For a long time, psychologists who followed Freud believed that schizophrenia resulted from severe conflict within a person's unconscious stemming from psychological abnormalities in the person's development.